Dcovid/D-Covid/README.md

-# Please Refer to Submission Document.docx for a comprehensive view of the entire Project.
+# Please refer to Submission Document.docx for a comprehensive view of the entire Project.